-- Community Edition - A free Community license can be requested, lasting for a limited period of time, which is renewable.
+A free Community license can be requested, lasting for a limited period of time, which is renewable.
 This option can only be activated online.
 The Robot that comes with the Community Edition Studio can only be connected to the UiPath Orchestrator Community Edition, under your own tenant.
-This option is available only with the
+For more information, see Activating by Signing in to UiPath.

 - Attended - UiPath Studio is used with an Attended license, which means that the user can only run or debug processes, and not edit workflows.

 - Automation Developer / Citizen Developer - UiPath Studio is licensed with its native type of license, which means that the user can run, modify, and debug processes.
 Studio can also be licensed with RPA Developer, RPA Developer Pro, and Test Developer Pro licenses available in versions prior to 2021.10.

 - Non-Production - UiPath Studio is used with a Non-Production license, meaning that the user can troubleshoot workflows.